By the end of every spring semester, the last thing I have ever wanted to do is think about school.

 I wish I had some life-changing wisdom to say about my summer spent struggling through Econ 101, but I do not.

 I didn’t enjoy learning whatever it is that happens in microeconomics.
-Despite how new my textbook was, I still don’t think the principles within it are necessarily representative of the economic realities we experience on a daily basis.
+Despite how new my textbook was, I still don’t think the principles within it are of the economic realities we experience on a daily basis.
 But I’m also a communications major destined to find the rhetorical faults in almost everything — what authority do I have on the principles of economics, anyway?

 Your sentiments on summer school don’t have to be Hallmark-worthy.
 You might hate going to class every day or struggle with the material.